glutanimate/spotify_playlist_exporter/README.md

     #               PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS), EVEN IF SUCH HOLDER OR OTHER
     #               PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
     #
-    # USAGE:        Select all items in your Spotify playlist, copy them, and paste the output in the
+    # USAGE:        Select all items in your Spotify playlist, right click and select 'Copy Spotify URIs',
-    #               multiline entry field.
-Make sure to enter a name for the playlist.
-Then
+    #               paste the output in them ultiline entry field.
+Make sure to also enter a name for the
-    #               hit 'OK'.
+    #               playlist.
+Then hit 'OK'.
-    #
-    # WARNING:      Because the script queries each URL separately, fetching track data
-    #               for larger playlists may take quite a while.

 ###Changelog

+- 0.2
+    - the script now uses Spotify's web API.
+Everything should be much faster.
 - 0.1
     - initial release

 ###Dependencies

-recode and curl should be available in your standard repositories.
+recode, curl and jq should be available in your standard repositories.
 You can install them with

-    sudo apt-get install recode curl
+    sudo apt-get install recode curl jq

 [YAD](http://sourceforge.net/projects/yad-dialog/) is an advanced fork of Zenity.
 Unfortunately it hasn't arrived in the Debian/Ubuntu repos yet but luckily enough the folks over at www.webupd8.com created a PPA for it.
 You can add the YAD PPA and install YAD with: